web-platform-tests/interop/2025/selection-process.md

 decision about the most impactful areas in which we can improve interop on the web over 2025.

-As in previous years, details of proposal selection and ranking remain participant confidential throughout the process.
+As in Interop 2023 and 2024, details of proposal selection and ranking remain participant confidential throughout the process.
 Final decisions will be published as the Interop team.

 ### Prior to Proposal Submission